 If you find your imagination stretching to picture Rome as it was two millennia ago, make sure to check out this "new" ancient site just a stone's throw from Piazza Venezia.
-As commonly done in Renaissance-era Rome, 16th-century builders filled in the ancient structures with landfill, using them as foundations for Palazzo Valentini.
-Unwittingly, the builders also preserved the ruins beneath, which archaeologists rediscovered in 2007 excavations.
-It took another three years for the two opulent, Imperial-era villas to open to the public on a regular basis.
+As was common practice in Renaissance-era Rome, 16th-century builders simply filled in ancient structures with landfill, using them as part of the foundation for Palazzo Valentini.
+In doing so, the builders also unwittingly preserved the ruins beneath, which archaeologists rediscovered during excavations in 2007.
+It took another three years for the two opulent, imperial-era domus (upscale urban houses) to open to the public on a regular basis.

 The multimedia tour takes about an hour.
-There are limited spots, so book in advance over the phone, online, or by stopping by in person; make sure you book the English tour.
+There are limited spots, so book in advance over the phone, online, or in person; make sure you book one of the three daily English tours.
 The tour should be enjoyable for older children, but little ones might be afraid of how dark the rooms can be.